 The Cafeteria has microwaves for easy access and self-service.

-Café: Visit the Café in North Hall [NL], that proudly serves Starbucks for a light refreshment.
+Café: Visit the Café in North Hall that proudly serves Starbucks and light refreshment.

 Vending: The College has installed snack and beverage vending machines conveniently across campus.
 You can use your Bronco Card at all machines and look for the Choice Plus, healthy options.